 In this article, we’ve covered step-by-Step Procedures to Add Parentheses with the CONCATENATE Function in Excel.
 We sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
-If you have any questions, comments, or recommendations, kindly leave them in the comment section below.
+Additionally, If you have any questions, comments, or recommendations, kindly leave them in the comment section below.

-- How to Concatenate Formula and Text in Excel (4 Examples)
+- How to Concatenate with VLOOKUP in Excel

-- Macro to Concatenate Multiple Columns in Excel (with UDF and UserForm)
+- How to Concatenate Email Addresses in Excel

-- How to Concatenate Multiple Cells With Space in Excel (7 Methods)
+- How to Concatenate Decimal Places in Excel

-- How to Concatenate Columns in Excel (8 Simple Methods)
+- How to Concatenate Different Fonts in Excel

-- Combine Rows into One Cell in Excel
+- Combine CONCATENATE & TRANSPOSE Functions in Excel